grid-line

 Ecobee is a smart home automation company building thermostats, cameras, and sensors to install in homes to secure and automate properties.

-Searches for "Ecobee" have more than doubled over the last decade.
+Searches for "Ecobee" have risen in the last 10 years.

 They also offer business solutions known as SmartBuildings for property owners to manage thermostats for both commercial and multi-family buildings.